cyfyifanchen/yifanchen.github.io/_posts/2016-04-08-getting-linters-working-in-atom-and-vim.md

 #### Part 2 - Making sure the linters work in common editors

 I browsed [JSCS](http://jscs.info/){:target="_blank"} for the info I needed.
 Bam, I found everything [here](http://jscs.info/overview){:target="_blank"}.
 I opened Atom and installed the
 [JSCS Linter](https://atom.io/packages/linter-jscs){:target="_blank"} inside Atom, changed the preset to Airbnb.
 Tested it with couple `js` files, it worked beautifully.
 Then let's get it working in Vim.
 Although I am a Vimmer, but I know it will take much longer to make it working in Vim than in Atom.
 First, I needed to `npm insteall jscs -g` to my `home` directory.
-Then I created `.jscsrc` file and put the preset like this in my `home` directory.
+Then I created `.jscsrc` file and put the preset like the following code in my `home` directory.

     {
       "preset": "airbnb"